Yan Emperor: Historicity

 Since the Battle of Banquan is treated as a historical fact by Sima Qian in his Records of the Grand Historian, it would appear that this is a pivotal transition point between mythology and history.
-Ironically, Yan Emperor enters history only with his submission to the will of the Yellow Emperor.
-In any case, the title of flame emperor apparently lapsed after this time, while his tribe's descendants were said to be perpetuated through intermarriage with that of the Yellow Emperor, and Han Chinese throughout history have referred themselves as the "Descendants of Yan and Huang".
+Ironically, the Yan Emperor enters history only with his submission to the will of the Yellow Emperor.
+In any case, the title of flame emperor apparently lapsed after this time.
+His tribe's descendants were said to be perpetuated through intermarriage with that of the Yellow Emperor, and Han Chinese throughout history have referred themselves as the "Descendants of Yan and Huang".

 In traditional culture

 Both Huangdi and Yandi are considered in some sense ancestral to Chinese culture and people.
 Also, the tradition of associating a certain color with a particular dynasty may have begun with the Flame Emperors.
 According to the Five Elements, or Wu Xing model, red, fire, should be succeeded by yellow, earth—or Yandi by Huangdi.